 But business agility isn’t something you can implement overnight.

-It takes a modern, multifaceted planning environment—one that isn’t weighed down by static, legacy planning processes characterized by spreadsheets, siloed data, outdated annual plans, and stale historical snapshots.
+It takes a modern, multifaceted planning environment—one that isn’t weighed down by static, legacy planning processes characterised by spreadsheets, siloed data, outdated annual plans, and stale historical snapshots.

 And it’s exactly what businesses need right now.

-To realize the full potential of your planning process, you’ll also want to engage a series of key initiatives that will amplify your ROI and increase the velocity of business transformation.
-Here we look at the first of these: identifying your critical KPIs.
+To realise the full potential of your planning process, you’ll also want to engage a series of key initiatives that will amplify your ROI and increase the velocity of business transformation.
+Here we look at the first of these: Identifying your critical KPIs.

 When everything is important, nothing is important

-But before homing in on these metrics, it’s imperative to step back, take a look at the entire organization, and recognize that performance is tracked differently in each department and team.
-Your core KPI model should take into account different flavors of measurement strategy across departments, recognizing the metrics that weave through multiple departments.
+But before homing in on these metrics, it’s imperative to step back, take a look at the entire organisation, and recognise that performance is tracked differently in each department and team.
+Your core KPI model should take into account different flavours of measurement strategy across departments, recognising the metrics that weave through multiple departments.
 This will help ensure that planning is collaborative and comprehensive, and that tracking progress and reporting means the same thing to all the players involved.
 The biggest plus in all of this?
 This shared measurement strategy establishes company-wide ownership and direction.